It's your fifty bucks. Use it or lose it.

 You'll find it on line 37 of the Form 40, the long form.

 If you filled out the short form, Form 40S, it's on line 16, "Other credits".
 The credit is identified by entering 723 in 16A and the amount in 16B.

 There are some limitations.
-Here's what the state tax instructions said for 2004 taxes:
+Here's what the state tax instructions say:

 Political contribution credit.
 Fill in your total political contributions, but not more than $100 on a joint return or $50 on all others.
-You must have contributed money during 2004 to any of the following:
+You must have contributed money during [the calendar year] to any of the following:

 - A political party.